mcggEz/pdf-rename-system/README.md

 ﻿# PDF Renaming System

-A desktop application for automating renaming PDF files with a user-friendly interface.
-Built with Electron JS, this application allows users to import, view, rename, and manage PDF files efficiently.
+This desktop application was developed as a freelance project to automate the renaming of PDF files with a user-friendly interface.
+Built using Electron JS, it enable the user to efficiently import, view, rename, and manage PDF files — streamlining tedious file handling tasks.

 ## Features